-Most people I know love to binge watch series and movies.
-So, if you are bored and not in the mood of actively studying, why not watch some great German series, German movies or even some English movies that you already know translated to German.
+Most people I know love to binge-watch series and movies.
+So, if you are bored and not in the mood to be actively studying, why not watch some great German series, German movies or even some English movies that you already know translated to German.

 This will help you to learn the part of German that you cannot learn through a textbook.
 You will learn the way in which Germans really speak.
 Your pronunciation will definitely get a boost and who knows you might even pick up a new word or two.